Skip to content

 Ch.-7-NOI_Adding-Fixed-Penalties_2-5-25.pdf

-The NYC Health Department is proposing to amend the Penalty Schedule of Appendix 7-A of Chapter 7 of Title 24 of the RCNY to provide a penalty schedule for certain violations enforced by the NYC Health Department in order to provide fixed, consistent civil penalties.
-The assessment of penalties for violations without a fixed penalty is determined at the Office of Administrative Trials and Hearings when the violation is sustained.
-These violations correspond to provisions in: (i) Health Code Articles 141 (Water Supply Safety Standards), 143 (Disposal of Sewage), 161 (Animals), 165 (Bathing Establishments), 167 (Bathing Beaches), 175 (Radiation Control) and 177 (Tanning Facilities); (ii) Subchapter 3 (Rental Horse Licensing and Protection Law) of Chapter 3 (Licenses and Permits) of Title 17 of the New York City Administrative Code; and (iii) Chapter 4 (Health, Safety and Well-being of Rental Horses) of Title 24 of the RCNY.
+The Department amends the Penalty Schedule of Appendix 7-A of Chapter 7 of Title 24 of the RCNY to provide penalties for certain violations enforced by the Department in order to provide fixed, consistent enforcement of civil penalties.
+These violations correspond to provisions in: (i) Health Code Articles 143 (Disposal of Sewage), 161 (Animals), 165 (Bathing Establishments), 167 (Bathing Beaches), 175 (Radiation Control) and 177 (Tanning Facilities); (ii) Subchapter 3 (Rental Horse Licensing and Protection Law) of Chapter 3 (Licenses and Permits) of Title 17 of the New York City Administrative Code; and (iii) Chapter 4 (Health, Safety and Well-being of Rental Horses) of Title 24 of the RCNY.
+These amendments also add a new section 7-12 that fixes the penalty at $250 (which is doubled if respondent defaults) for violations of Articles 143, 161, 165, 167, 175 and 177 that are not listed in Appendix 7-A.

 Comments are now closed.